• WRITING

 They are wearing hats this November 11, both veterans and non-veterans, musicians and non-musicians, bikers and non-bikers, an inclusive and often disruptive congress of partiers riding a rumble seat that was built with muscle and sweat.
 Engineers did their work first, finding a way to harness the friction of rubber and metal and the best way to direct the explosive energy of gas and fire.… read more...

-It is possible that nobody is asking the question above which I use as an entrée to this article.
-But to be an informed student or teacher of yoga, it is important to recognize it grew from a spiritual environment that included scriptural components, ethics and a cultural imprint, a devotional aspect, and a governing religious goal.
+To be a well-informed yogi, it’s important to recognize how yoga grew from a spiritual environment that included scriptural components, ethics, a devotional aspect, and a governing religious goal.
 Anyone who has been to India, the seedbed of yoga, quickly notices its spirituality is deeply embedded in the cultural fabric, one could accurately call India’s spirituality its fascia holding everything together.

 I’m a former clergy of the Lutheran Church in America.
 I’ve been keenly aware of spirit, and it’s part of the reason my first trip to India happened when I was 22 years old.
 I went there as leader of a music and ministry team on a four-month tour sponsored by members of the Lutheran churches in the United States and Canada.
 For many years afterward, ministry was my career, and I was employed by the church as a clergy and worked in campus ministry.